 The 2013 SciGirls camp, held from July 8 to July 26, provided 35 girls with fun, hands-on activities and field trips designed to inspire girls to pursue careers in science.

-SciGirls Summer Camps are two-week hands-on summer camps that inspires middle school girls to pursue careers in science.
+SciGirls Summer Camps are one-week or two-week hands-on summer camps that inspires middle school girls to pursue careers in science by involving them in various fields of science with professionals who are working in STEM.

 MagLab staff help local teens build a robot designed to score in basketball.